JarkkoPajunen/leJOS_EV3/README.md

 Programming Environment: LeJOS
 Language: Java
 Concurrency: Java Threading

-Features
+Features:
 Real-time line tracking with sensors
-Threaded task management to enhance real-time performance and accuracy Dynamic response to obstacles and line alterations Learning Experiences and Achievements
+Threaded task management to enhance real-time performance and accuracy Dynamic response to obstacles and line alterations

+Learning Experiences and Achievements:
 During this project, I gained valuable experience in concurrent programming and real-time systems.
 I also learned how to integrate and utilize sensors in robotics and how to apply programming skills to physical devices and automation.
 Throughout the project, I developed an understanding of thread safety and real-time signal processing, enhancing my ability to work with complex and concurrent systems.